A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 Just after the 2016 presidential election, I wrote a post on how to avoid misleading, or “fake,” news stories that might get shared on social media (i.e. Facebook and Twitter).
-Since then, we’ve seen mostly token or minimal efforts by Facebook and Twitter to combat misinformation, especially after backlash to Facebook’s Cambridge Analytica scandal and other stories.
+Since then, we’ve seen mostly token or minimal efforts by Facebook and Twitter to combat social media misinformation, especially after backlash to Facebook’s Cambridge Analytica scandal and other stories.

 Facebook CEO Mark Zuckerberg stated recently that the site will allow politicians to lie in ads on the platform.
 That hasn’t alleviated concerns there won’t be more done to combat misinformation, trolls, etc. on Facebook before the 2020 election.
 Also not helping is Facebook’s reliance on automated algorithms (which can amplify false information), meddling by Russia-backed groups, etc.